mlcuva/mlcuva.github.io_old/index.md

 ## Activities

-Some of the activities MLCUVA provides are:
+Some of the activities MLCUVA organizes are:

 - Learning Sessions
 - Speakers